SA heading for fiscal cliff: Warning from Stanlib's Kevin Lings

 It’s important to note that you certainly want the government to try and achieve something to improve the situation.
 We certainly want to see efforts in that direction.
 However, the goals set, especially regarding tax revenue, were undeniably too ambitious.
 Over the previous two years, company taxes had exceeded the budget by a significant margin.
 Unfortunately, the government made two imprudent decisions in response.
 Firstly, they spent a substantial portion of the surplus, committing to ongoing expenditure without certainty that the tax revenue would continue at such high levels.
 This was problematic because it created future financial commitments without a reliable revenue source.

 Secondly, instead of using the surplus to reduce the national debt, they only made partial efforts in that direction.
 A more substantial debt reduction could have been achieved.
-As a result, we now find ourselves in a situation where company tax revenues are falling short of expectations.
+As a result, we now find ourselves in a situation where company tax revenues fall short of expectations.

 Adding to the challenges, commodity prices have also declined, and Transnet’s difficulties in exporting and port operations have impacted mining companies’ profitability.
 This has further contributed to the significant shortfall in tax revenue.